Rio-awsm/goku-assistant/README.md

 ## 🔍 Troubleshooting

+### Hotkey Not Working
+1. Run the script as Administrator
+2. Check if another program is using Shift+Space
+3. Try restarting the script

 ### Microphone Not Working
 1. Check Windows microphone permissions
 2. Verify microphone is set as default input device